HCorte/react-hackathon-boilerplate/docs/js/redux.md

 ## Removing redux

-There are a few reasons why we chose to bundle redux with React Boilerplate, the biggest being that it is widely regarded as the current best Flux implementation in terms of architecture, support and documentation.
+There are a few reasons why we chose to bundle redux with React Hackathon Boilerplate, the biggest being that it is widely regarded as the current best Flux implementation in terms of architecture, support and documentation.